De Camino Pa' La Cima

-De Camino Pa' La Cima Reloaded is the fourth studio album by Puerto Rican reggaeton singer-songwriter J Álvarez.
+De Camino Pa' La Cima is the fourth studio album by Puerto Rican reggaeton singer-songwriter J Álvarez.
 It was released by On Top of the World Music, and exclusively distributed by Sony Music Entertainment on January 27, 2015.
-The album is the follow up of his last album De Camino Pa' La Cima.
+A "reloaded" edition entitled De Camino Pa' La Cima (Reloaded 2.0) was released on January 27, 2016.

 The album debuted at the #1 position on the Billboard Latin Rhythm Albums and held that spot for about a month.
 It features collaborations from Cosculluela, Zion, Mackie, Baby Rasta & Gringo, Divino, Tego Calderon, Wisin, De La Ghetto, and Jowell & Randy.